 WRITTEN, DEVELOPED & PERFORMED BY LADY ZEN

-EDITED BY BEN EUPHRAT
+DESIGN BY SEBASTIAN VILLAN AND BEN EUPHRAT

 This hybrid, one-person cabaret-play is based on true events in the life of entertainer and storyteller, Lady Zen, a South American orphan adopted by a missionary couple from Arkansas who run a boarding school in Maringá, Brazil.
 They overcome a lifetime’s worth of emotional turmoil to find radical acceptance and become an international queer performing artist.